glpi-project/docdev/source/codingstandards.rst

 * call non statically the method from an object instance; like ``$object->staticMethod()``.
 * use `late static building <http://php.net/manual/en/language.oop5.late-static-bindings.php>`_; like ``static::staticMethod()``.

 When you do not have any object instance yet; the first solution is probably the best one.
-No need to instanciate an object to just call a static method from it.
+No need to instantiate an object to just call a static method from it.

 On the other hand; if you already have an object instance; you should better use any of the solution but the late static binding.
 That way; you will save performances since this way to go do have a cost.